 Dr. Jefferson has served as chair of the political science department (most recently in 2008-10) and chair of the social sciences division (2004-07).
 Dr. Jefferson earned MA and PhD degrees in political science from the University of Missouri-Columbia and a BA (magna cum laude) in political science from Western Illinois University.

 Dr. Jefferson is a native of Macomb, Illinois and is a direct descendant of Field Jefferson, the uncle of the third President of the United States (1801-09), Thomas Jefferson.
 He is married and has three daughters and two dogs.
-In his spare time, he enjoys sports (watching baseball and soccer and playing soccer, tennis, and basketball), reading, and music.
+In his spare time, he enjoys sports (watching baseball and soccer and playing golf), reading, and music.